-The guidance applies to new patients that require medicines support aid and existing patients (opportunistically conducting a case-by-case review to determine if an MCA is the most appropriate medicines support aid).
+The guidance applies to new patients that require a medicine support aid and existing patients (opportunistically conducting a case-by-case review to determine if an MCA is the most appropriate medicines support aid).

 The guidance recognises:

-- Patient empowerment Patients should be encouraged to maintain independence and empowered to manage their own medicines' administration from original packaged medicine boxes. - Community Pharmacy compliance support Health and social care professionals should refer patients to the patients' preferred Community Pharmacy for medicines' administration support to allow consideration of whether reasonable adjustments must be made for the patient in line with the Equality Act 2010. - Choice of support aid MCAs should not be relied on as the default solution in managing adherence/compliance, other choices are available, which may be more suitable than an MCA and a safer option in helping manage patients' individual needs.
-The Dispensing Pharmacist is responsible for choice of medicines support aid and can choose to provide MCAs to patients who do not fit under the Equality Act 2010 (a fee may be charged for this service).
-In those circumstances, providers are not required to provide MCAs at discharge and can supply original packaged boxes of medicines instead. - MCAs limitations Not all medicines are suitable for inclusion within MCAs due to stability issues once removed from original packaging and repackaged (also unlicensed practice; the pharmacological action of these products cannot be guaranteed).
+- Patient empowerment Patients should be encouraged to maintain independence and empowered to manage their own medicines' administration from original packaged medicine boxes. - Community Pharmacy compliance support- Health and social care professionals should refer patients to the patients' preferred Community Pharmacy for medicines' administration support to allow consideration of whether reasonable adjustments must be made for the patient in line with the Equality Act 2010. - Choice of support aid MCAs should not be relied on as the default solution in managing adherence/compliance, other choices are available, which may be more suitable than an MCA and a safer option in helping manage patients' individual needs.
+The Dispensing Pharmacist is responsible for the choice of medicines support aid and can choose to provide MCAs to patients who do not fit under the Equality Act 2010 (a fee may be charged for this service). - MCAs limitations Not all medicines are suitable for inclusion within MCAs due to stability issues once removed from original packaging and repackaged (also unlicensed practice; the pharmacological action of these products cannot be guaranteed).
 MCAs also increase medicines wastage. - Prescription duration Primary Care Prescribers are responsible for determining duration of prescription to be supplied.
-Short duration prescriptions (e.g. 7-day) are only needed on clinical and patient safety grounds There is no obligation to provide a 7-day prescription for the purpose of filling an MCA. - Paid carers In line with the Equality Act 2010, the Community Pharmacy is under no obligation to supply patients with MCAs should they have paid carers that can administer the medicines.
-This includes care homes and in domiciliary/supported living care.
-Please notify acscommissioning.support@hertfordshire.gov.uk Herts patients email for or Essex for BusinessSupportAdultSOVAs@essex.gov.uk where paid carers are not following this guidance.
+Short duration prescriptions (e.g. 7-day) are only needed on clinical and patient safety grounds.
+There is no obligation to provide a 7-day prescription for the purpose of filling an MCA. - Paid carers In line with the Equality Act 2010, the Community Pharmacy is under no obligation to supply patients with MCAs should they have paid carers that can administer the medicines.
+This includes care homes and domiciliary/supported living care.
+Please notify acscommissioning.support@hertfordshire.gov.uk for Herts patients or for Essex email BusinessSupportAdultSOVAs@essex.gov.uk where paid carers are not following this guidance.